 Our devices are broken.
 When even Bezos and Trump communications with their closest associates appear to be easily hackable even by mid-level hackers, what hope is there for the rest of us for?

 Our digital banking is broken.
-Network tracking and lack of condifentiality, fast increasing identity thefts and financials frauds via spearphishing and even voice cloning are eroding trust in financial transactions.
+Network tracking and lack of confidentiality, fast increasing identity thefts and financials frauds via spear-phishing and even voice cloning are eroding trust in financial transactions.

 Key problem is that technologies are getting ever more complex and more obscure and hackers ever more resourceful.
 Current attempts to radically increase the trustworthiness of IT sensitive system – especially in communications and transactions – are centered on the pursuit of scientific breakthroughs in the area of artificial intelligence, on quantum computing, and innovative encryption protocols, such as quantum-resistant, blockchains, zero-proof, end-2-end and homomorphic.
 Meanwhile, a few security-by-design or blockchain initiatives are taking a more holistic, short-term and trustless approach, which is centered on open, time-proven, battle-tested – yet future-proof – technologies and processes; transparent oversight down to critical hardware design and fabrication; a transparent resolution of the lawful access needs; and radically more accountable and resilient certification and ecosystem governance models.

-But the, in the end, is it really a technological problem?
+But is it really a technological problem?
 Or is it instead that all IT is broken – by design, at birth – to satisfy legitimate needs of law enforcement?
 Can we have both meaningful freedom and public safety in cyberspace?

 Can a new international standards setting and certification body – and complaint open ecosystem – achieve radically-unprecedented levels of confidentiality and integrity – for our most sensitive human computing, and then other critical systems – while concurrently ensuring offline legitimate lawful access?